garfix/nli-go/doc/remarks.md

+## 2022-11-28

+As some predicates need access to the deictic center.
+I can use slots to pass values from system to application and back.
+I can also use the active dialog context to do this.
+Or somehow the predicate should get access to the active deictic center.

+I think I will keep the possibility to access the dialogContext directly, from a predicate; but I will replace the dialog context each time an alternative parse is handled.

+- predicates (the application) can access the dialogContext directly
+- the system must use the individual components, because only this way we can keep the dependencies clear

 ## 2022-11-27

 I did clauseList.
 Each alternative execution branch now has it's own clause list.
 Only when an alternative is chosen and processed, is the clause list updated in the dialog context.

+===

+Next up: deictic center.
+Some functions use it.
+And some predicates as well.
+I can't pass the deictic center to these predicates.
+I can get around it by passing the deictic center to a slot, but the main point is: how do I make clear that a script that uses this predicate changes this dependency?

+In fact, only the `solve` phase can change all dependencies.
+It's should also be noted that the `solve` phase should be executed only once, and not "tried": is can have all kinds of side effects that have no explanation, because the trial does not end up in the response to the user.

 ## 2022-11-26